 Twisted, apocalyptic satire, THIS IS NOT A MOVIE envisions the end of the world through the bi-polar mind of a strung-out pop-culture addict.
 Starring Edward Furlong and Peter Coyote, with a jagged, atmospheric score from Slash.

 In the Kentucky suburbs of Cincinnati, social misfit Jimmy Wright always has his video camera - at his psychiatrist's, spying on his parents in their bedroom, and watching high-school senior, Judy Oaks-Kellen.
 He rescues Judy from a teacher and students who tease and torment her, and showing her his video tape of revenge kick-starts their friendship, which is soon in an overdrive of romance, sex, and pleasure.
 Jimmy is in and out of mental institutions, and before long, he and Judy are on the run.
 Cocaine, guns, and a commune of other misfits figure in their flight.
 How far can their love take them?
 It's all on video.
 Written by

-The film won the Myspace.com award at 2006 Newport Beach Film Festival.
+The film won Best Feature at the 2006 San Francisco Independent Film Festival.
 See more »

 [coming into video focus]